joe-castle/timrjs/README.md

 // This Timr won't be stored, regardless of the global setting.
 ```
 **Available Methods**
+ - `Timr.add(timr)` - Adds the provided Timr to the store.
+If it already exits  in the store, then it won't add it again.
+Returns the provided Timr.
  - `Timr.getAll()` - Returns the array of all stored Timrs.
  - `Timr.startAll()` - Starts all stored Timrs.
  - `Timr.pauseAll()` - Pauses all stored Timrs.